jn89b/lit_review/outline.md

     Defense

 ## Motivation
-- UAS in Military
+- UAS in Military and migration to higher levels of autonomy
+- Three horizons -> leveling up autonomy
+- Field experts believe that various missions will become operationized with various levels of autuonomy for UAS platforms: EW being one of them
+- From acquisition and academics strong confidence will be Human out of the Loop Operation or Fully autonomous
 - Aircraft Combat Surviveabiltiy (ACS)
 - Challenges in Planning for UAS
   - Computation time not shared and is done offline more than not
   - Demand for UAS to be able to intelligently plan routes from SOTA comprehensive review for beyond Visual Line of Sight Operations
   - Need to consider obstacles,terrain,threats, and thereat detections
-- Guidance and controls of autonomous UAS
+- Optimal  of autonomous UAS
   - Nonlinear models typically linearized, accurate only to a certain degree
 - Prediction of threats
   - For military applications typically modelled as Gaussian
   - Radar systems
   - Sentry dynamic UAS
   - Intelligent swarm systems?

-## Problem Statement
-- Fast Path Planning in Adversarial Dynamic Environment with mission performance consideration
-  - Aim to find a high level trajectory that can satisfy kinematic constraints of aircraft, avoid static and dynamic threats, and approach target optimally.
-- Trajectory generation

-# Formal Problem Statement for PhD Research
+# Problem Statements

-## Research Title
-**"Enhancing Unmanned Aerial Systems (UAS) Autonomy and Combat Survivability in Military Operations: A Comprehensive Investigation into Intelligent Planning, Guidance, and Threat Prediction"**

-## Problem Statement

-### 1. Computation Time and Planning Challenges:
-- The current computation time for UAS planning is often offline and not well-shared, leading to delays in mission execution.
-- UAS must intelligently plan routes, considering factors such as obstacles, terrain, and real-time threat detections for optimal Beyond Visual Line of Sight (BVLOS) operations.

-### 2. Guidance and Control of Autonomous UAS:
-- Existing nonlinear models used for guidance and control are typically linearized, offering accuracy only within specific operational parameters.
-- The need for advanced control strategies to enhance the autonomy and responsiveness of UAS in diverse and dynamic military environments.

-### 3. Prediction of Threats:
-- Threats in military scenarios are commonly modeled as Gaussian, involving radar systems, dynamic UAS sentry systems, and potential integration with intelligent swarm systems.
-- The development of sophisticated threat prediction algorithms and systems to enhance situational awareness and response capabilities.

-## Objectives
-The primary objectives of this research are to:
-- Develop novel algorithms and methodologies for efficient UAS route planning in complex operational environments.
-- Investigate advanced nonlinear control strategies to improve the guidance and control mechanisms of autonomous UAS.
-- Propose innovative threat prediction models and systems for military applications.

-## Significance of the Research
-The outcomes of this research are expected to significantly contribute to the advancement of UAS capabilities in military operations, leading to increased autonomy, survivability, and effectiveness.
-The proposed solutions aim to address current limitations and pave the way for the next generation of intelligent and adaptive UAS technologies in military contexts.
+- Dynamic Approach Vector Global Planning: Design a system enabling unmanned aerial systems (UAS) to generate optimal approach vectors in real-time, emphasizing adaptability in uncertain environments​
+  - Utilize GPU to improve parallelization speed
+  - Utilize MDP to generate optimal route based on effector based on probabilities of various threats
+    - Utilize kill chain?
+  - Paralleize based approach vector for target to speed up search iteration with GPU as well
+  - **Why would I do this?**
+    - General route planners utilize deterministic environments
+    - Result times are slow if optimal or using stochastic environments

+- Autonomous Decision Making in Adversarial Contexts with LLMS : Utilize LLMs to develop a decision-making framework for UAS to intelligently select optimal routes, considering diverse circumstances and adversarial threats to enhance mission safety and success. ​
+  - Need to check this out with SLMs and how this pipeline works
+  - Idea is for SLM to have input of what is going on with environment
+  - Based on that send commands to the MPC on what to do or utilize motion primitives derived from MPC with dictionary
+  -

+- Model Predictive Control with Threat Mitigation and Asset Maximization: Create a real-time system for UAS to continuously optimize trajectories, effectively avoiding both deterministic and nondeterministic threats, ensuring mission success in dynamic environments with the given asset.
+  - Check out stochastic MPC or MPC based on markov decision process from global planner?
+  -